caltechlibrary/dataset/README.md

 __dataset__ is guided by the idea that you should be able to work with JSON documents as easily as you can any plain text document on the Unix command line. __dataset__ is intended to be simple to use with minimal setup (e.g.  `dataset init mycollection.ds` creates a new collection called 'mycollection.ds').

 - __dataset__ and __datasetd__ store JSON object documents in collections
-  - Storage of the JSON documents may be either in a pairtree on disk or in a SQL database using JSON columns (e.g. SQLite3 or MySQL 8)
+  - Storage of the JSON documents may be either in a pairtree on disk or in a SQL database using JSON columns (e.g. SQLite3 or Postgres)
   - dataset collections are made up of a directory containing a collection.json and codemeta.json files.
   - collection.json metadata file describing the collection, e.g. storage type, name, description, if versioning is enabled
   - codemeta.json is a [codemeta](https://codemeta.github.io) file describing the nature of the collection, e.g. authors, description, funding